C-Sim/virtual-holiday/README.md

 ## Tools

--We began by creating a wireframe of our project, in order to plan the layout and ensure we were all following the same direction:
+We began by creating a wireframe of our project, in order to plan the layout and ensure we were all following the same direction:

 <details>
 <summary>Wireframe</summary>